Mastering The Art Of Touch-Up Painting Your WallsJeremy Holderness

 No matter which method you use, the goal is to keep the touch-up area as small and inconspicuous as possible, so don't get carried away with your brush or roller.
 However, old touch-up piant that's been in storage will lose moisture over time and may not match.
 In that case you'll need to have a new batch mixed-up and you will have to paint the entire wall from corner to corner.

-If you're in the Greater Pittsburgh or Western Pennsylvania area and you're looking for a painting contractor please give us a call or click on the button below to schedule your free, no-obligation consultation and quote.
+If you're in the Greater Pittsburgh, Western Pennsylvania or Tampa area and you're looking for a painting contractor please give us a call or click on the button below to schedule your free, no-obligation consultation and quote.